Ames-hub/Ames-hub/README.md

 Contact me on Discord if you wanna Talk!

 - I am a beginner python developer
-- I am currently wanting to learn HTML and CSS
-  Learnt a little making this readme.md as well :D
 - I am a Member of the Rose Bloom Organisation

 <hr>